AndyDune/ConditionalExecution/README.md

 ```
 composer require andydune/conditional-execution
 ```
-Or if composer didn't install globally:
+Or if composer was not installed globally:
 ```
 php composer.phar require andydune/conditional-execution
 ```